What to pack for the Camino de Santiago hike/cycle?

 - Walking sticks (you can purchase them at your starting point)

 - Photocopy of your passport and documents

 - Your camera and charger (bring an adaptor if you are travelling from outside continental Europe)

 - Books.
 Avoid taking weight in your backpack but bring a reading book along if you book with CaminoWays.com since your luggage will be transferred.

 - Basic First Aid Kit with plasters for possible blisters.

-Packing for any long distance trek or cycle can become a mountainous task so break it down into mini tasks.
-Don’t feel overwhelmed and keep a packing checklist for the Camino to tick one thing off at a time.
+Packing for any long-distance trek or cycle can become a mountainous task, so break it down into mini-tasks.
+Don’t feel overwhelmed; keep a packing checklist for the Camino to tick one thing off at a time.

 Check the forecast before you go!
-There is nothing worse than to bring the wrong gear to the trip.
-Always check the weather online, the type of route you are taking, before you go as this can determine what you will need.
-For a free Camino checklist and all of the packing requirements you can download our free Camino Packing Ebook.
+There is nothing worse than bringing the wrong gear to the trip.
+Always check the weather online and the type of route you are taking before you go, as this can determine what you will need.
+You can download our free Camino Packing Ebook for a free Camino checklist and all the packing requirements.